 There are some steps you can take to help ease the pain varicose veins cause, and prevent them from getting worse, such as elevating your legs, exercise, and wearing compression stockings.
 If you are concerned about how your veins look and self-care hasn’t stopped them from getting worse, see your board certified doctor.
 The goals of treatment are to relieve symptoms, prevent complications and improve appearance.

 Dallas Vascular Surgeon Dr. Gregory Pearl is board certified by the American Board of Surgery in General Vascular Surgery and a Fellow of Peripheral Vascular Surgery.
-He is named Top10MD – 1-in- 3 doctors succeeds with this recognition in the United States.
+He is named Top10MD – 1-in- 3 doctors succeed with this recognition in the United States.
 To schedule a consultation with Dr. Pearl link to his profile or call his office today 214-821- 9600.